janekb04/job_system/README.md

 >       8. Because there is a writer with an index `B`, there must also have been writers for all indices smaller than `B`.
 This means that all cachelines with an index smaller than `B` must be `1RW`, `1-W`, `2`, or `3`.
 >       9. From (6.) `B > A`.
 Yet from (8.) `A` cannot be in `1R-`.
 Contradiction.
 >  * The above implies that if there exists a `1R-` cacheline, a writer must write to a `1R-` cacheline.
 This means that if there exist blocked reader threads, one of them is guaranteed to unblock as soon as a batch of jobs will be enqueued by any thread.

+Now, let's prove that a reader thread is guaranteed not to block, if there exist any ready jobs:

 >  * Because the reader iterator is monotonically increasing, when a reader reads a new batch of jobs, it is guaranteed to read the from a `1-W`, `1--` or `2` cacheline.
 The line will then enter either the `1RW` or `1R-` state or stay `2`.
 After the write is complete, the cacheline will become `3`.
 >  * Lemma 2: if there exists a `2` cacheline, a dequeue operation cannot happen on a `1-W` or `1--` cacheline.